"I feel so fortunate to be able to benefit from such an exceptional program that’s right here in Nebraska. I’m here today because of them."

 There are a few things that doctors have asked Swedlund to avoid, but in her positive way of living life, Swedund always finds something to replace it with.
 For instance, when they told her not to downhill ski, she learned to cross country ski.
 When they said no more water skiing, Swedlund took up kayaking.
 "My goal is to stay as fit and active as possible," she says.

 In March, Swedlund celebrated the three-year anniversary of her diagnosis.
 "When I was first diagnosed, the first doctor I saw only gave me three years to live," she recalls.
 "I intend to make it at least another 15.
 Every day I’m here there is new research going on.
-I owe so much to Dr. Vose, The Nebraska Medical Center and the Biologics Production Facility."
+I owe so much to Dr. Vose, Nebraska Medicine and the Biologics Production Facility."